-72 countries 6 continents over 3 and a half years on the road since I first left home, now in Paraguay and about to head into Argentina, it's just a Sunday ride that has gone for 1200 odd days and counting, this riding a motorcycle around the world is fun.
+70 something countries, nearly 4 years on the road since I first left home, now in Paraguay and about to head into Argentina, it's just a Sunday ride that has gone for 1200 odd days and counting, this riding a motorcycle around the world is fun.

 My baby enjoying the Grand Canyon

 Ok from the start

 Hi there my name is Sheldon Thomson and this is my little round the world adventure, its just a Sunday ride that has gone for 950 days or thereabout so far.

 From the very start my real adventure really got underway on October 25th 2007 when I pulled over on the Pacific Hwy New South Wales Australia to answer my mobile phone when a Kenworth semi tralier came into the break down lane and rammed into my car leaving me with 13 fractured ribs, 6 fractures in my back, lacerated liver (nearly in half apparently), collapsed lung and a knock on the head.